AlastairPickering/pileated_gibbon_dashboard/README.md

 macOS or Windows

 ### macOS
-Double click scripts/launch.command (first run may need permission override in System Settings/Privacy & Security/Security/Allow applications downloaded from App store and identified developers).
+Double click MacOS_launcher.command (first run may need permission override in System Settings/Privacy & Security/Security/Allow applications downloaded from App store and identified developers).

 It will:
 - Create .venv